But…won’t I seem pushy?

 Ben, Senior Human Resources Manager; “My former boss offered to make an introduction and now there’s a job I want to apply for, but that was last year.
 Would it seem too pushy to ask her to do it now?”

-Notice none of the people quoted are in sales role.
-Which makes sense, because salespeople know that taking the initiative, asking for the referral, doing the follow up are essential to their success.
+Notice none of the people quoted are in sales roles.
+This makes sense because salespeople know that taking the initiative, asking for the referral, and doing the follow-up is essential to their success.

 And here’s the thing.
 Like it or hate it, looking for a job is a sales role.